sweeklys/CleanroomInstallerScript/README.md

  Just click on the `installer.py` file after moving it to an empty folder in your `instances` folder, and follow the instructions given on your command line!

+ If you are having trouble getting it to run, make sure python is installed and up to date, check your internet connection, and allow Python through a firewall.
+Administrator permissions are not required to run this script, but if Python needs to run with elevated permissions via sudo mode or UAC, fill out a bug report immediate.

 ## Features:

 - Easily sets up a Cleanroom Mod Loader instance for better in-game performance